 Entertainment, sports and leisure law are areas of law defined more by the clients and less by the specific area of law it addresses.
 The attorney-client relationship can span most legal issues from contract negotiations to litigation in the event of disputes.
 Clients in this area can include actors, musicians, athletes, filmmakers, composers, screenwriters, and production companies.
 Clients can also include businesses in hospitality and retail.

 Entertainment and sports law tackle many similar legal issues.
 For example, both industries involve a lot of contracts that can govern anything from your relationship with your agent to licensing your image to sell products.

 If you are in the entertainment industry or hoping to break into the industry, you may find you have to negotiate contracts for endorsements or public appearances.
-It will be important for you to understand every contract you enter into in case they contain noncompete or exclusivity clauses that can affect other opportunities you can pursue with an entertainment lawyer.
-If you are a writer or a musician, you may benefit from understanding intellectual property law and how to market and sell your creations.
+It will be important for you to understand every contract you enter into in case they contain non-compete or exclusivity clauses that can affect other opportunities you can pursue with an entertainment lawyer.
+If you are a writer or a musician, you may benefit from understanding intellectual property law, including copyright protections, licensing agreements, and how to market and sell your creations.

 If you run a similar business, you may want to consider seeking the advice of a lawyer who can help you negotiate real estate leases and employment contracts.
 Leisure law also addresses employee leisure time.
 These are often state-specific laws that tell employers how much vacation and personal leave they should allow their employees to take.

 Below are some common questions you might want to consider when meeting with an entertainment law attorney for the first time.